Hoekz/JS-TDD-201/Network/module-network.md

 Now that we've added the body to our request, we can see our tests pass.
 However, we've identified a new test to write: handling when no `tagline` is sent (i.e. `updateTagline` is called with an empty string `''`).
 Let's add this test.

+### new test

+Our new test asserts on 3 things:

+1) The call with an empty string `''` fails.
+2) The error message is the error from our mocked route.
+3) The store value is not updated locally.

+Running the test, we can see that none of these assertions pass, because we only handled the case of `fetch` erroring out, which is not the case when a `400` is returned.
+Rather, the `ok` flag is set to `false`.
+Let's update our implementation to get the test to pass.